The Web Developer Extension for Mozilla-based Browsers

 Another menu item under Outline shows links without titles.
 This helps developers to know that the use of titles for links is consistent and appropriate.

 The Resize menu can be used to change the web browser window to 800 x 600 or any other size you specify.
-This would be useful in making sure a design is flexible for those who use screen magnifiers to enlarge the content on the screen or for those browsing the web using an old monitor, or a new web-enabled cellphone or PDA.
+This would be useful in making sure a design is flexible for those who use screen magnifiers to enlarge the content on the screen or for those browsing the web using an old monitor, or a new web-enabled mobile device.
 This also helps meet the fourth principle of WCAG 2.0 that states "Content must be robust enough to work with current and future technologies."

 The Tools menu provides the opportunity to validate almost everything about a page: HTML, CSS, links, and accessibility (listed as Section 508 and WAI).
 This is a necessary step in developing accessible content.